-- 8490 EFRAG considers that the discussion should not be restricted to unusual or infrequently occurring items but should consider more broadly adjustments to performance reporting, rather than limiting the discussion to those items that are linked to the frequency of occurrence.
-That is, the discussion should address issues such as the presentation of underlying performance and the impact of organic growth.
-EFRAG encourages the IASB to reach out to constituents, as part of its Primary Financial Statements project to understand what adjustments are made and why. - 8591 EFRAG has received feedback from users that they would like to have information about events and transactions that are genuinely unusual or infrequent, because it enables them to identify the recurring/sustainable information and use those to make assessments about the future.
-In EFRAG's view, if possible, this request should be satisfied. - 8692 EFRAG generally considers that defining unusual or infrequently occurring items may be desirable, in principle, to achieve more consistency but would not be easy to achieve in practice as there are many factors involved and the way each company defines them depends heavily on the facts and circumstances.
+- 87 EFRAG has received feedback from users that they would like to have information about events and transactions that are genuinely unusual or infrequent, because it enables them to identify the recurring/sustainable information and use those to make assessments about the future.
+In EFRAG's view, if possible, this request should be satisfied. - 88 EFRAG generally considers that the IASB should not try to provide definitions of unusual or infrequently occurring items, as there are many factors involved and the way each company defines them depends heavily on the facts and circumstances.
 However, considering their widespread use, some guidance or principles of how they should be identified and disclosed is necessary.